Jesus taught us to pray for God

 Footnotes

-1. Jesus taught us to pray for our enemies, and he prayed for his, but he never ignored or minimized evil.
+1. Jesus taught us to pray for our enemies, and he prayed for his.
+But he never ignored or minimized evil.
 He never enabled evil by naively believing that, if he just prayed enough, or loved enough, or did enough right things, all the people set on doing him wrong would turn and go a different way.
-Jesus extended forgiveness to his enemies – and he saw the truth and acted wisely when people refused to accept forgiveness by refusing to acknowledge and forsake wrong.
+Jesus extended forgiveness to his enemies – and he saw the truth and acted wisely when people refused to accept forgiveness, by refusing to confess and forsake sin.
 The Spirit of Christ within us teaches us how to live in that same holy tension. ↩︎

-2. For more on spirit and soul, including an in-depth look at 1 Corinthians 2:9-16, see, “Humble your soul, release your spirit” and “Living by the Spirit.” ↩︎
+2. For more on how we relate to God, spirit and soul, including an in-depth look at 1 Corinthians 2:9-16, click the three links above in this section. ↩︎

 Subscribe to get the latest posts sent to your email.